 All students in Kindergarten to Year 2 are eligible for free bus travel.
 Students in Years 3-6 must live at least 1.6 km from school to be eligible.
-An application travel form must be filled out by parent/carer for every student travelling by bus.
-This form is available from the school office.
+An online application travel form must be filled out by parent/carer for every student travelling by bus.
+For more information call 131 500 or visit transportnsw.info/school-students.
+An information brochure is also available from our administration office.